 Business Model Essence: Peer-To-Peer House-Sharing Network With Fee-Based Monetization Strategy

 charges guests a service fee between 5% and 15% of the reservation subtotal; While the commission from hosts is generally 3%.

 is quickly branching out toward offering more experiences.
 We can call the “marketplace of experiences.”

-Thus, it’s not surprising if we’ll see expanding its marketplace to more and more areas.
+Thus, it’s not surprising that we’ll see bundled travel packages.expanding its marketplace to more and more areas.
 This is also shown by the fact that Airbnb might soon offer

 Just as we’ve seen in the case of Alibaba and, follows a marketplace logic, where it needs to make the interactions between its key users (hosts and guests) as smooth as possible, with an emphasis on safety.

 As many people in real estate might know, the quality of the pictures is critical.

-Indeed with better and professionally taken images,improved its reach via search engines (yes, search engines are thirsty of fresh and original content, images comprised).
+Indeed with better and professionally taken images,improved its reach via search engines (yes, search engines are thirsty for fresh and original content, images comprised).